-Concerning the UL results, the first conclusion is that the traffic on the CU is higher than in the DL, which leads to a reduction in the traffic and throughput aggregation gain for all splitting options.
-In the FH, one notices a more significant improvement from the physical layer splitting 7.3 (i.e. 10 times higher traffic gain when compared with the option 8).
-The values for GOPS aggregation gain on the UL are similar to the DL since just a small percentage of the processing power on the node is traffic loaded dependent.
-The process gain on the UL follows similar results as the DL results, as explained before, and the BS function processing power on the nodes are low traffic load dependent.
-When giving a general overview on the results of the comparison of DL and UL results, it is worth emphasising that the UL achieves more significant improvements on the network gains on the 7.3 splitting option, since option 7.1 and 7.2 are not beneficial in a UL network environment.
+Concerning UL results, the first conclusion is that the traffic in the CU is higher than in DL, which leads to a reduction in the traffic and throughput aggregation gain for all splitting options.
+In the FH, one notices a more significant improvement from the physical layer splitting 7.3 (i.e. 10 times higher traffic gain compared with option 8).
+The values for GOPS aggregation gain on UL are similar to DL since just a small percentage of the processing power in the node is traffic loaded dependent.
+The process gain in UL follows similar results as DL, as explained before, and the BS functions processing power in the nodes are low traffic load dependent.
+As a general overview of the results on the comparison of DL and UL, it is worth emphasising that UL achieves more significant improvements on network gains with the 7.3 splitting option, since options 7.1 and 7.2 are not beneficial in a UL network environment.